Conquest of Sunda Kelapa: Background

-As more foreign traders began to settle in the ports of the Sunda Kingdom, the control of the kings of these lands began to diminish, and was controlled by foreign merchants, fearing that this would lead to carving up their kingdom.
-However, the Sundanese king, suliwangi sent two embassies to Malacca in 1512 and 1521, and a treaty was signed in 1522 between Suliwangi's son, Surawiesa, and the Portuguese captain, Henrique Leme, sent by Jorge de Albuquerque.
+As more foreign traders began to settle in the ports of the Sunda Kingdom, the control of the kings of these lands began to diminish and was controlled by foreign merchants, fearing that this would lead to carving up their kingdom.
+However, the Sundanese king, Siliwangi, sent two embassies to Malacca in 1512 and 1521, and a treaty was signed in 1522 between Siliwangi's son, Surawisesa, and the Portuguese captain, Henrique Leme, sent by Jorge de Albuquerque.
 The treaty was to allow the Portuguese to settle in the kingdom by building a fortress in Jakarta, and the Sundanese would pay a tribute of 1,000 bags of pepper to the Portuguese.
 However, the Portuguese delayed building the settlement.

 In 1478, Cirebon fell completely under the control of locally established foreign Muslim traders with the help and protection of the Demak Sultanate.
 They assembled troops and rejected the authority of the Sundanese kings.
 The Demak sultan, Trenggana, was hostile to any Portuguese settlements in Java and decided to prevent them at all costs, so he had his commander, Fatahillah, lead 2,000 men to conquer Banten.
 The city was easily captured in 1526.
 Sunda Kelapa was left exposed to Demak troops.